lawrie/blackicemxbook/SaxonSoc/SaxonSoc.md

 and your SoC starts running.

-If Your SoC runs code from flash memory, you will first need to load the software binary into flash memory at the address specified in the SoC configuration and the linker script.
-On Blackice Mx, you can do that with the writeFlash script, but it will soon be supported by the STM32 firmware.
+If your SoC runs code from flash memory, you will first need to load the software binary into flash memory at the address specified in the SoC configuration and the linker script.
+On Blackice Mx, you can do that with the writeFlash utility (described below), but it will soon be supported by the STM32 firmware.

 Another way of running software is to use a bootloader in BRAM and load code over the uart into SDRAM.
 That is what the BlackiceMxArduino system does.